devskrate/devskrate/_posts/2020-04-23-moto-edge-series.md

-The standout feature of this phone has to be its design, It's an all-glass display with metal frame holding them together, The edges wrap around the edges with a punch hole at the top and in one word it looks gorgeous with two colors variants to offer namely midnight megneta and solar black.
+The standout feature of this phone has to be its design, It's an all-glass display with metal frame holding them together, The edges wrap around the edges with a punch hole at the top and in one word it looks gorgeous with two color variants to offer namely midnight megneta and solar black.
 Before taking a deep dive lets see the specs.